hiltontj/serde_json_path/serde_json_path/README.md

 ## Learn More

 * See the [Crate Documentation][docs] for usage and examples.
-* See the [IETF JSONPath Specification][jp_spec] for more details about JSONPath and examples of its usage.
+* See the JSONPath standard ([RFC 9535][rfc]) for more details about JSONPath query syntax and examples of its usage.
 * Try it out in the [Sandbox](https://serdejsonpath.live)

 ## License